Heatwave alerts and heat health warnings

 Heatwave alert warning levels

-The Australian Warning System (external site) national approach to information and calls to actions for hazards including extreme heat.
+The Australian Warning System (external site) is a national approach to information and calls to actions for hazards including extreme heat.
+Heatwave alerts have three warning levels indicating the increasing risk to your health.

 Advice – stay up to-date